As a family, we are never happier than when we are out in the forest for the day, so I knew Forest Holidays would be the perfect break for us.

 The easiest and fastest way to get around the forest is on bikes which are available to hire for £28 per break for an adult bike.
 We didn’t hire any this time, but if we go again, we would definitely consider it as it would’ve been nice to have covered more of the forest than we managed walking, although we did very much enjoy our walks.
 Zak is always happy when there is a tree to climb and a den to build.
 I loved that there were dens dotted all around the forest and some of them were completely amazing, the kids were in awe and very inspired to build their own even better version.

 There is a small playground area near the Forest Retreat perfect for little ones and handily located so you can see it from the decking of the Forest Retreat cafe meaning you can relax while the kids play.
 Next to the play ground is the most amazing bug hotel we’ve ever seen.
 I really want one in my garden!

 You can also book a variety of ranger led activities, including bush skills, twilight walks and even a night vision experience.
-Archery is also offered in peak season, but unfortunately not when we were there as Zak was desperate to try it, especially when he spotted the targets on one our our walks.
+Archery is also offered in peak season, but unfortunately, not when we were there as Zak was desperate to try it, especially when he spotted the targets on one of our walks.

-If you fancy a child free weekend, the gorgeous Golden Oak Hideaway Cabins look heavenly with beautiful furnishing, a hot tub, hammock and large sunken bath.
-Imagine relaxing evenings by the log burning stove after a long walk in the forest and a soak in the hot tub.
+If you fancy a child-free weekend, the gorgeous Golden Oak Hideaway Cabins look heavenly with beautiful furnishing, a hot tub, hammock and a large sunken bath.
+Imagine relaxing evenings by the log-burning stove after a long walk in the forest and a soak in the hot tub.
 Wouldn’t that be lovely?

 We were given a complimentary weekend stay at Forest Holidays.